packetcoders/action-setup-cache-python-poetry/README.md

 # GitHub Action - Setup and Cache Python Poetry

-This action installs Poetry via [`snok/install-poetry`](https://github.com/snok/install-poetry), provides caching for both the poetry binary, installs dependencies based on your `pyproject.toml` and `poetry.lock` and caches the dependencies.
+This action installs Poetry via [`snok/install-poetry`](https://github.com/snok/install-poetry), and also provides caching for the Poetry binary and your dependencies.

 ## Cache Creation
 When is the cache populated?

 * **Poetry binary**<br/>The change of runner OS, Python version, and Poetry version have changed.
 It will create multiple caches if you are using a matrix strategy.
 * **Dependencies**<br/>The change of runner OS, Python version.
-If you change the content of `poetry.lock`, Actions will still download the cache folder, run the `poetry install`, and then save it to the cache server.
+If you change the content of `poetry.lock`, this Action will still download the cache folder, run the `poetry install`, and then save it to the cache server.
 It will also create multiple caches if you are using a matrix strategy.

-## Improvements

-1. Comparison with `snok/install-poetry`
-    * Usually takes ~10 seconds
-    * Cache poetry binary and it will take around 2-4 seconds
-1. Setup python + install poetry + install dependencies (list below)
-    * Usually takes ~34 seconds
-    * Cache dependencies only will take 13-14 seconds
-    * Cache poetry and dependencies will take 3-4 seconds

-**Note:** If you have more dependencies, GitHub Action will take more time to download from the cache server.
-Still, it's usually significantly faster than downloading and installing it for every job and workflow.

 ## How to Use